 Well, both being virtual, Virtual Private Network (VPN) and Virtual Desktop Infrastructure (VDI) are common in the remote work environment.
-They might sound similar, but VDI vs VPN are two different concepts.
+They might sound similar, but VDI and VPN are two different concepts.

 A VPN refers to a private network and VDI refers to a virtual computing device.
 The technologies differ in terms of cost, management, storage, use cases, and performance.
-We’ll further break down the core differences between the two terms and what is your best solution.
+We’ll further break down the core differences between the VDI and VPN and what is your best solution.

 Corporations that have employees working from multiple locations will require that they communicate through trusted networks.
 As it is difficult for each company to maintain a dedicated network, they create a VPN that provides a secure virtual network.
 When the company wants to grant access to a new user, they will use authentication by password, security token or biometric data.

 Second, a VDI is a technology that refers to a personal virtual computer allocated for you in a cloud.
 You will need an internet connection and a computer (or thin client) to log in to your virtual desktop computer in the cloud.
 These virtual desktops can be created with any specs that you require.

 The specifications can range from a single-core processor with 1 GB memory to GPU-powered 16-core 16 GB specs.
 Specs can be scaled within minutes.
 There are multiple companies that offer virtual desktops to corporations that prefer their employees to bring their own devices.

 Since a virtual device can be used from anywhere on the globe and has state-of-the-art security, this is one of the safest ways to conduct your business work.
 Also, you do not have to worry about depreciation costs or undergo a huge upfront cost.